tamizhvendan/tamizhvendan.github.com/source/_posts/2015-05-09-grouping-data-into-buckets-using-fsharp.markdown

 The above function transforms the raw string filter into its equivalent fsharp type that we have defined before.
 The pattern matching makes our job very easier by declaratively saying if it matches this, then do this.

 One another important benefit that we are getting here, the return value (list of matched strings) is available as a last parameter in the pattern matching.
-It's just comes for free.
+It's just coming for free.

 I'd like to give you an exercise to appreciate this excellent feature in fsharp.
 Try to implement the above using a function instead of a partial active patterns.